Lucifer-00007/my_chatcord/refactorPlan/Jules - My_ChatCord Codebase Analysis Report.md

 		- Modified Mongoose models (AiApi, ImageApi, VoiceApi) with toJSON transforms to prevent leakage of curlCommand (potentially containing API keys) in responses.
 	- Password Management: Ensure strong password policies are enforced during registration and password updates (e.g., complexity, length).
 Bcrypt is used for hashing, which is good.
 	- Admin password updates needs to be correctly hash passwords.
 Recommendations for user-initiated password changes and resets needs to be added as well.
+	- It is strongly recommended to systematically modernize the codebase.
+This includes replacing all var declarations with const or let to leverage block-scoping and immutability where appropriate.

 ## Improve Error Handling and Logging.
 	- Standardize Error Responses: Create a consistent error response format for all API endpoints.